-Me and my 2nd son only 5 days old.
+My 2nd son only 5 days old.

 Before you start exercising after birth please make sure you get medical clearance from your Doctor/Health professional.
 There is also no need to rush into exercise, your body needs at least 6 -12 weeks to heal post birth and it is an important time to connect with your new baby.

-Post delivery also make sure you discuss the following with your Doctor:
+At your birth check up please make sure you discuss the following with your Doctor:

 - The type of delivery you had and if there were any complications and precautions you need to take.

-- Are you experiencing any pelvic floor weakness – please see a Women’s Health Physio.
+- Are you experiencing any pelvic floor weakness

 - Are you suffering from any other medical conditions, complications or injuries

-- Your postpartum blood loss
+- Your postpartum blood loss – this is called lochia.

 - Your energy levels and mood – including baby blues & postnatal depression

 - If you are attending a Group Exercise Class or Personal Training session make sure you discuss any concerns with your trainer – including pelvic floor weakness, pelvic instability, breastfeeding, back pain etc. If they are not sure on what modifications you should be doing or if it doesn’t feel right when you do the movement – please stop !
 Recovery is temporary but damage can be long term

 - Urinary Leakage post-birth is NOT ok.
 Your pelvic floor muscles need time to heal and re-strengthen – so avoid any high impact exercise that will compromise this.
 Be aware that if you don’t your could end up with a prolapse.
 Learn here why moves such as burpees, and box jumps are not suitable

 - Begin exercising slowly but consistently – aim for 2 times a week and try to build to 3- 4 times a week – remember listen to you body, think slow and gentle, your body is still recovering.

 - Certain movements can exacerbate pelvic floor weakness (even in cases where a woman does not normally experience weakness).
-Avoid –high impact Jumping, Skipping, or landing on both feet at the same time.
+Avoid –high impact jumping, skipping, or landing on both feet at the same time.
 Instead focus on pelvic floor safe exercises – find out more about my sessions today.

-- Remember even if you have Pelvic Floor weakness many years after giving birth it can still be recovered.
+- Remember even if you have pelvic floor weakness many years after giving birth it can still be recovered.
 Your pelvic floor is just another muscle and with safe and effective exercises it can be strengthened.
 Speak to a Physio if you have ongoing problems.

 - Always wear very supportive clothing for comfort and to prevent injury – ie firm sports bra and correct footwear